 No more than one semester of credit may be applied to a Graduate Degree Program; time limits apply to these credits.

 3. Non-Degree Seeking Admission

 No more than twelve (12) credit hours earned as a non-degree seeking student.
-Exceptions may be made for those students enrolled in the Non-Traditional Route to Mild/Moderate Teacher a.
-Overall GPA
+Exceptions may be made for those students enrolled in the Non-Traditional Route to Mild/Moderate Teacher Certification.